-Kyiv in Ukraine is a very diverse city, in any tourist guidebook, you will definitely find a comprehensive list of sights, landmarks, museums that must be visited on a trip to the capital of Ukraine.
+Kyiv in Ukraine is a very diverse city.
+In any tourist guidebook, you will definitely find a comprehensive list of sights, landmarks, museums that must be visited on a trip to the capital of Ukraine.
 Ancient history, architecture, culture, art, shopping, nightlife, and delicious traditional Ukrainian food – it’s quite easy to spend a week in the capital of Ukraine.
 There are just so many things to do in Kyiv!

-The increasing number of tourists from all over the world during the last years proves that the city is definitely worth visiting and exploring.
+The increasing number of tourists from all over the world during the last years proves that the city is definitely worth visiting.
 And if you are worried about your safety, please don’t be!
 Cause in Kyiv nowadays you are safer than in many other Western European cities.
 Hiring a Kiev private guide is a great option to go off the beaten track to discover a different, more authentic side of the city.

 With that in mind, here’s a list of things to do in Kyiv to help you make the most of your time in the beautiful city.

 Things to Do in Kyiv